 Long-term auto loans are just one method finance companies and auto dealerships use to lower your monthly payments.
 Typically, the longer the term, the lower your monthly payments.
-Unfortunately, going 84 months on an auto loan ties you to a single car for at least seven years, and costs far more than you would have otherwise agreed to pay for the vehicle.
+Unfortunately, an 84 month auto loan ties you to a single car for at least seven years, and costs far more than you would have otherwise agreed to pay for the vehicle.

 Below you will learn a few important reasons why it can be a bad idea financially to take out long-term auto loans.